 There is a shift in how we work together as a society.
 Small to large businesses and nonprofits, local governments, and other social and civic organizations are hearing the call to action and are working on diversity, equity, and inclusion issues in their organizations.
-From training and deep diving in organizational culture and developing a diversity statement, organizations attempt to find the right mix of activities and change to address systemic racism.
+Organizations attempt to find the right mix of activities and change to address systemic racism by training and deep-diving into organizational culture and developing a diversity statement.

-Diversity consultants are growing in number, and there still doesn't seem to be one reliable way to helps businesses evolve.
-Perhaps the most important step of all is taking the first step - recognizing you need help and making the commitment to do it.
+Diversity consultants are growing in number, and there still doesn't seem to be one reliable way to help businesses evolve.
+Perhaps the most crucial step of all is taking the first step - recognizing you need help and making the commitment to do it.

 Even if you aren't quite ready to hire a consultant (a worthy investment), there are some things you can do to get started.

 Recognize and accept that addressing DEI is more than a yearly awareness training - Providing token training, especially if all personnel are not involved and invested, can foster feelings of "checking off the list" actions.

 Recognize and accept that addressing DEI is an emotional and challenging topic for many of, if not all, of your staff. - Regardless of the racial makeup of your organization, these conversations are difficult and necessary.
 Creating a safe space to have an open conversation is essential.